The fallen resistance fighters in the dutch province of Limburg

 Hameln (D

-Heerlen - early resistance - press - Ordedienst - Netw.
-Bongaerts - police - carillon - Former soldier and after his demobilization by the Germans in 1940 member of the mine police.
-Was involved, among other things, in acts of sabotage in the Oranje-Nassau Mine I (O.N.
-I) in Heerlen, which was uncovered by the SiPo.
-In …
+Harry Tobben was a former soldier and after his demobilization by the Germans in 1940 member of the mine police.
+Was involved, among other things, in acts of sabotage in the Oranje-Nassau Mine I …

 wall: left, row 19-05